blhack/myWizLights/README.md

 #find the bulbs on your network
 myWizLights.discover(my_broadcast_ip)

+#turn all the bulbs on to warm white
+for bulb in myWizLights.bulbs:
+	myWizLights.warmWhite(bulb)

 #turn all the bulbs to red
 for bulb in myWizLights.bulbs:
 	myWizLights.setColor(ip=bulb, r=255, g=0, b=0, brightness=100)